ruialmeida-cyber/ruialmeida-cyber/README.md

 Modern Microsoft environments combine traditional infrastructure with cloud identity services.

-This section will demonstrate how Windows Server, Active Directory, Microsoft Entra ID, and cloud services operate together.
+This section will demonstrate how Windows Server, Active Directory, Microsoft Entra ID, Microsoft 365, and Azure operate together within enterprise environments.

+The previous identity labs provide the foundation for understanding how identities are created, managed, validated, and secured.
+This phase extends that knowledge into hybrid administration scenarios.

 ### Planned areas: